roop/citron/docs/generating-the-parser.md

  3. **`CitronLexer.swift`**: This file defines the `CitronLexer` class, which can be used to generate the input for the parser.

-While compiling our Swift code that uses [the parser interface](/citron/parser-interface/), we should compile the following along with that:
+While compiling our Swift code that uses [the parsing interface](/citron/parsing-interface/), we should compile the following along with that:

   - The generated parser